-When compared to the effects of Original Waking Instructions (Condition C) (binomial test and Fisher's exact test), each of the three other conditions were independently significant at the .05 level or better (it should be stressed that these three conditions all remain significant even if non-REM lucid dreams are excluded from analysis.
-Thus, since OWI alone (Condition C) was not successful, PHS (Condition A), PHS + RWI (Condition D) were all independently successful with these formerly nonlucid dreamers.
+When compared to the effects of Original Waking Instructions (Condition C) (binomial test and Fisher's exact test), each of the three other conditions were independently significant at the .05 level or better (it should be stressed that these three conditions all remain significant even if non-REM lucid dreams are excluded from analysis).
+Thus, since OWI alone (Condition C) was not successful, PHS (Condition A), PHS + RWI (Condition B) and RWI alone (Condition D), were all independently successful with these formerly non-lucid dreamers.

 No statistically significant difference was found between any pairwise combination of these three techniques.
-That is, PHS, RWI and their combination were all equally effective with respect to the number of subjects who reported lucid dreams.
+That is, PHS, 11111 and their combination were all equally effective with respect to the number of subjects who reported lucid dreams.
 However, the five measures which are discussed below suggested that results associated with PHS (Conditions A and B) were qualitatively superior to those obtained with either form of Waking Instruction alone (Conditions C and D).

 First, remember that participants sometimes signaled and were wakened prior to signaling from their first lucid dream.
-In what amounts to primarily the "PHS only" condition (Condition A), the first signal given by all successful subjects occurred during their first lucid dream.
-However, four of the six successful subjects using RWI only (Condition D), and all of the seven successful subjects using PHS + RWI (Condition B) signaled one or more times from nonlucid dream states (e.g., during hypnagogic imagery at sleep onset after initially going to sleep but prior to signalling from their first lucid dream.
-Thus PHS tended to require less "priming" than did RWI.
+In what amounts to primarily the 'PHS only' condition (Condition A), the first signal given by all successful subjects occurred during their first lucid dream.
+However, four of the six successful subjects using RWI only (Condition D), and all of the seven successful subjects using PHS + RWI (Condition B) signaled one or more times from non-lucid dream states (e.g., during hypnogogic imagery at sleep onset after initially going to sleep but prior to signaling from their first lucid dream.
+Thus PHS tended to require less 'priming' than did RWI.
 That is, PHS tended to establish dream awareness directly, without ongoing intervention from the experimenter in the form of verbal feedback over the course of several wakenings.
-RWI, on the other hand, tended to first establish and refine subjects' sensitivity to the subjective changes which occurred during sleep onset and to then "extend" this sensitivity into the ongoing awareness of dreaming.
+RWI, on the other hand, tended to first establish and refine subjects' sensitivity to the subjective changes which occurred during sleep onset and to then 'extend' this sensitivity into the ongoing awareness of dreaming.